Renseignements en français

 You will need a study permit or a temporary resident visa to study at a post-secondary institution in Saskatchewan, Canada.

-As of January 22, 2024, Immigration, Refugees and Citizenship Canada requires most students to include a provincial attestation letter (PAL) from the province or territory where they plan to study when applying for their study permit.
-Saskatchewan has been allocated just over 15,000 PALs to distribute to future international students in 2024.
+Immigration, Refugees and Citizenship Canada requires most students to include a provincial attestation letter (PAL) from the province or territory where they plan to study when applying for their study permit.
+Saskatchewan has been allocated just over 17,600 PALs to distribute to future international students in 2025.
+This includes undergraduate and graduate students.

-Prospective students can apply to a post-secondary program by visiting the institution’s website and completing the application process.
+Prospective students must first apply to a post-secondary program by visiting the institution’s website and completing the application process.
 You are encouraged to work with the institution directly for application assistance and status updates.

-Students must first apply to the institution of their choice and receive a letter of acceptance (LOA).
-If you have been accepted, the institution will notify the Ministry of Advanced Education of your acceptance.
-The Government of Saskatchewan will then issue a PAL through an automated system, which will notify students when the PAL available.
-Watch for an email from MyCredsTM (noreply@mycreds.ca) and follow the instructions to download your unique PAL to your device.
-Visit the MyCredsTM FAQ webpage for help logging in and downloading your PAL, and contact your institutions if you have any questions.
+Watch for an email from MyCreds™ (noreply@mycreds.ca) and follow the instructions to download your unique PAL to your device.
+Be sure to check your junk mail often.
+Visit the MyCreds™ FAQ webpage for help logging in and downloading your PAL, and contact your post-secondary institution if you have any questions.

 Need to Know